autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 ## AreaInfo.msg

 The message represents an area information.
-This is intended to be used as a query for partial / differential map loading (see `LoadPCDMaps.srv` section).
+This is intended to be used as a query for partial / differential map loading (see `GetPartialPointCloudMap.srv` and `GetDifferentialPointCloudMap.srv` section).

-## PCDMapWithID.msg
+## PointCloudMapCellWithID.msg

 The message contains a pointcloud data attached with an ID.

-## PartialPointCloudMap.srv
+## GetPartialPointCloudMap.srv

 Given an area query (`AreaInfo`), the response is expected to contain the PCD maps (each of which attached with unique ID) whose area overlaps with the query.

 <img src="./media/partial_area_loading.png" alt="drawing" width="400"/>

-## DifferentialPointCloudMap.srv
+## GetDifferentialPointCloudMap.srv

 Given an area query and the IDs that the client node already has, the response is expected to contain the PCD maps (each of which attached with unique ID) that...